Thumbnail image

 51% of survey respondents wanted more engaging and emotionally resonant visuals

-Many respondents emphasized the need for more engaging visuals and authentic imagery that fosters a more emotionally resonant user experience.
+A bit more than half of the respondents emphasized the need for more engaging visuals and authentic imagery that fosters a more emotionally resonant user experience.

 78% of interviewees noted a lack of cohesive brand identity